muse206/basketball-scoreboard/README.md

 # basketball-scoreboard
-The basketball scoreboard is my second project of Scrimba Front-End course.
+This is the second project I've worked on in my Scrimba Front End course.
+It's a digital scoreboard for basketball.